ankitmudunuri/passcrackai/README.md

 # PassCrackAI
 ## A CLI-based Password Manager with AI-Powered Password Strength Estimation

 #### This is a password manager, built in Rust, that uses a Command Line Interface (CLI) to add, remove, and display saved credentials for different domains.
-It uses Argon2 encryption in order to keep credentials encrypted and safe, and will eventually have a feature that uses a trained RNN to estimate password strength.
+It uses Argon2 encryption in order to keep credentials encrypted and safe, and utilizes a trained CNN to estimate password strength.
 ---

 ### Setup